keenanjohnson/ota-micropython-esp32-example/README.md

 * It demonstrates how to build the .bin file via github actions
 * It demonstrates how to host the compiled binary images on github.

+### How It Works
+The basic idea is that the device will check a github repository for a new version of the firmware.
+If a new version is found, it will download the new firmware and write it to the flash memory.

+The "current" version of the firmware is stored in the ota.json file.

+The OTA Manager class checks that file on a period and will initiate the download and update process if a new version is found.

 ### Hardware

 This example is specifically targetting the esp32s3 with 4MB Flash 2MB PSRAM.